JeremyTallant/sales_dashboard/README.md

 * What is our top item in sales?
 * What is our top item in volume?

 This dashboard gives good insights on how the business is performing overall and how each segment is performing over time.
+We can learn many things from this dashboard.